ycdxsb/PocOrExp_in_Github/2019/README.md

 - [https://github.com/JM-Lemmi/cve-2019-17497](https://github.com/JM-Lemmi/cve-2019-17497) :  ![starts](https://img.shields.io/github/stars/JM-Lemmi/cve-2019-17497.svg) ![forks](https://img.shields.io/github/forks/JM-Lemmi/cve-2019-17497.svg)

 ## CVE-2019-17495
  A Cascading Style Sheets (CSS) injection vulnerability in Swagger UI before 3.23.11 allows attackers to use the Relative Path Overwrite (RPO) technique to perform CSS-based input field value exfiltration, such as exfiltration of a CSRF token value.
-In other words, this product intentionally allows the embedding of untrusted JSON data from remote servers, but it was not previously known that &lt;style&gt;@import within the JSON data was a functional attack method.
+In other words, this product intentionally allows the embedding of untrusted JSON data from remote servers, but it was not previously known that style@import within the JSON data was a functional attack method.